Key supplements for neuropathy including B vitamins, alpha-lipoic acid, and omega-3s.

 1. B Vitamins: Essential for Nerve Health

 B vitamins are critical for maintaining a healthy nervous system and are often used to address peripheral neuropathy, especially when caused by a vitamin B deficiency.
 Among the most important B vitamins for neuropathy are B1 (thiamine and benfotiamine), B6, and B12.
+If you suspect a deficiency is contributing to your symptoms, read more about vitamin deficiency neuropathy and what to test for.

 How B Vitamins Help